 Unfortunately, fear of flying isn’t as simple as helping someone to feel grounded, otherwise a few grounding exercises would do the trick.
 Grounding is a piece of the puzzle, but there’s much more to it.
 Flying is so counterintuitive to our natural instincts, that several areas need to be addressed in order for a person to feel relaxed while flying.

-The program I facilitate to specifically treat fear of flying focuses on four major areas.
+The method I created to specifically treat fear of flying — the Balanced Flying Method — focuses on four major areas.
 1) Normalization of flying; 2) Education 3) Tools and Techniques (Grounding, Relaxation, and others); 4) Understanding your fear of flying.

 These four areas cover the most relevant components that feed the fear of flying.
 But it’s important to emphasize that they are all important.
 Leaving out one of the components, or over-emphasizing one or two of them alone, doesn’t tend to work.
 The reason for this is because each area contributes to the phobia in its own separate way.